-Dallas-area lawyer Ira Tobolowsky, 68, died on May 13 from a suspicious garbage-fire.
+Dallas-area lawyer Ira Tobolowsky, 68, died on May 13 from a suspicious garage-fire.
 Medical examiners ruled it was a homicide in August, and according to a recently released affidavit, investigators seem to have some strong suspicions.

 Officials for the Dallas Police Department suggest that someone drilled holes in his fence in order to spy on him, according to a search warrant affidavit obtained by The Dallas Morning News on Wednesday.
 So much remains unclear because the relevant documents were heavily redacted to protect the investigation.